andymeneely/project-timber-wolf/rules/RULES.md

 *Example of Modify Roll*.
 Phil as the Angry Locksmith may always take Pick🔓🔊 or Walk🔊➜ regardless of what he rolled.
 Suppose he has the Wing It and Smash 'n' Grab Skills, and rolled a 1, then he also has Punch👊🔊🔊➜ and Discover🔍🔍 as options.
 If he spends an 💡, then he also has Smash📷🔊🔊➜, Grab💰🔊, Strongarm🔓👊🔊🔊➜, and Scamper🔊🔊🔊➜➜ available.
 {:.example}

 *Example of Interleaving & Undoing*.
 Jacob takes the Sprint(🔊🔊➜➜➜) action but after his first ➜ he Auto-Reveals a Lock in his path.
-Derek cannot undo his action.
+He cannot undo his action, since he revealed new information.
 Fortunately, Kelly the Angry Locksmith is one space away and takes PICK with EFFICIENT PICKER (🔓🔊🔊➜), which lets her ➜ and then 🔓.
 Jacob continues with his other ➜➜.
 Increase 🔊 level by 4.
 {:.example}

 ### Phase 3.
 Event